-Management Zone B is 1.04 hectares (2.57 acres) in size and is considered ecologically sensitive.
-This zone buffers the backwater wetlands and a watercourse that cuts through the flat (Figure 3).
-It also includes two wet areas on the island.
-Patches of natural vegetation occur throughout zone B, and the soil is saturated for most of the year.
+Management Zone B is 6.21 hectares (15.34 acres) in size and is considered ecologically sensitive.
+This zone buffers the backwater wetlands and other low-lying areas that have saturated soils for most of the year.
 For these reasons, care should be taken if machinery is to be used in this zone - both to minimize soil disturbance in wet areas, and to keep from destroying any shrubs and trees that have colonized around the backwater wetlands.
 For these reasons, the site preparation guidelines are specific to zone B, but all other restoration activities follow the same as zone C.